TaskarCenterAtUW/TDEI-file-service/README.md

 ### Continuous Integration (CI)

-Currently CI is not implemented as part of Azure pipeline.
+Currently, CI is not implemented as part of Azure pipeline.
 Test automated integration will be taken up in next development cycle.

 ### Continuous Deployment (CD)